|For updates to this website and Polish Greatness (Blog) click on What's New

 were looking like bums.
 Dirty and shredded uniforms.
 Not all of them had weapons, they were taking it from dead.

-stomach, before attack, one does not eat.
-If you get shot in empty stomach, You may survive, if they will shot you in
+empty stomach, before attack, one does not eat.
+If you get shot in empty stomach, You may survive, if they will shot

 Dirlewanger walked on the rear, sometimes rode in a tank, always under a good cover.
 He rushed his men forward.

 Some soldiers straggled, he shot them in the back.

 Nurse with a tiny white flag

 -Usually to open doors of flats and houses normal large crow-bar was enough.
 To open stronger ones we were

 setting explosives or cluster made of three grenades.
 Heavy two winged doors of Bishop’s Palace, blew out in two